mvanaman/website/content/post/2021-02-06-tidy-fisher-s-exact-test-in-r/index.en.markdown

 </tbody>
 </table>

 The odds ratio left out of the output in these cases, because it is not applicable to exact tests one or more variables has greater than 2 categories.
-In this case, you’d want to look at the crosstabs to contextualize the \$p\$-values.
+In this case, you’d want to look at a crosstabulation of *x* and *y* to contextualize the \$p\$-value.
 This function provides them for you in a nice format with the help of the `janitor` package.

 ## Getting Crosstabs